 There are several factors that influence self-esteem.
 I already covered the basics about development.
 Here are some other factors:

-• and, interestingly, your success in a domain that you think is important.
+- and, interestingly, your success in a domain that you think is important.
 In other words, if you’re not good at something you don’t find important, it doesn’t affect your self-esteem.
-But if you’re not good at something you DO find important, your self-esteem takes a hit.1,2,3,4,6
+But if you’re not good at something you DO find important, your self-esteem takes a hit.

 10 ways to improve self-esteem

-Our self-esteem fluctuates throughout our life.
+Despite being relatively stable across our lifespan, our self-esteem does fluctuate.
 It’s influenced by a large list of factors.
 The great news is we can also put in intentional effort to improve our self-esteem.
 Here’s a list of things to do to improve your self-esteem:

-2. Adopt positive self-talk.
+- Adopt positive self-talk.
 Once you’ve begun to challenge your negative self-talk, you can move into positive self-talk.
-This requires a shift in thinking that you must do intentionally.
+This requires an intentional shift in your thinking.
 For example, if you make an error and find yourself saying “I do that EVERY time,” pause and consider whether that’s even true.
 Do you do it every time?
 Not likely.
 Give yourself credit for the times you didn’t.
 The thought process might go something like: “Well, not EVERY time.
 I didn’t do it last time.
 Or the time before that.
 Okay, I haven’t done it in a while.
 I guess I only make errors occasionally.”

-5. Explore your strengths.
+- Explore your strengths.
 No, really.
 Start working on a list of all your strengths.
-It’s okay to acknowledge your weaknesses as long as you do it without criticism and instead focus on learning and growing opportunities.
+It’s okay to acknowledge your weaknesses as long as you do it without criticism and instead focus on learning and opportunities for growth.

-7. Use daily affirmations.
+- Use daily affirmations.
 Once you have worked out your strengths and weaknesses and explored how to shift your negative self-talk to positive self-talk, create some affirmations to use every day to address the areas you need the most help with.
-Feel free to check out the daily affirmations I have shared for inspiration or to straight out use.

 References and recommended resources